Zero GST on Health Insurance from September 22, 2025

 What Does GST Exemption Mean for Policyholders?

 Until now, there was an 18% GST component to health insurance rates, which significantly increased the expense burden, particularly for families and senior individuals looking for complete coverage.
-With the latest health insurance GST news in India about tax exception,
+With the latest health insurance GST news in India about the tax exception,

 • A reduction of up to 18% in premiums will make health insurance more accessible.